Jonny-exe/FastTyper/README.md

 # Enjoy

 - If you like it, give it a :star: on :octocat:
-- Fork it and sent PR.
+- Fork it and send PR.